smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   now grants +1 SpD +1 Spe +1 accuracy.

-- Drives will change Genesect's typing immediately after switch-in, to Bug/Ice, Bug/Fire, Bug/Electric, or Bug/Water.
-(Basically, it will change Genesect's type, except Genesect will still take neutral damage from SR)
+- Drives will change Genesect's typing immediately after switch-in, to Bug/Ice, Bug/Fire, Bug/Electric, or Bug/Water (basically, it will change Genesect's type, except Genesect will still take neutral damage from SR).
+However, Download will not activate unless Genesect holds a Drive.

-- Unown gets an item named Strange Orb (select "Stick" in the teambuilder) It doubles its SpA and Spe, and changes its type to the type of its Hidden Power.
+- Unown gets an item named Strange Orb (select "Stick" in the teambuilder) It doubles its SpA, SpD, and Spe, and changes its type to the type of its Hidden Power.

 - Bug/Flying Quiver Dancers get an item named GossamerWing (select "Stick" in the teambuilder).
 It negates the Flying weaknesses (take half damage from